The best burger and fries in every state

 Louisiana: The Company Burger, New Orleans

 It's hard to go wrong with any of the burgers on offer at New Orleans' upmarket The Company Burger.
-Favourites include the signature Company Burger with two thin patties, pickles, red onion and American cheese, while the vegetarian Falafel Burger with lemon mayo is delicious too.
-It's the Lamb Burger that really stands out, though, with a patty glazed with chilli and mint, and topped with feta, mayo and red onion.
-Don't forget a side of Company Fries too.
+Favorites include the signature Company Burger with two thin patties, pickles, red onion, and American cheese, while the vegetarian falafel burger with lemon mayo is delicious too.
+It's the lamb burger that really stands out though, with a patty glazed with chili and mint, and topped with feta, mayo, and red onion.
+Don't forget a side of Company Fries.

 Maine: Palace Diner, Biddeford

-Located in a trolley car which is one of two surviving Pollard cars in the country, Palace Diner in Biddeford is famous for its unusual setting but the food served here lives up to any hype.
-The cheeseburger, with Cheddar, iceberg lettuce, pickles, mayo and mustard, is particularly good and a go-to for many loyal customers.
+Located in one of two surviving Pollard trolley cars in the country, Palace Diner in Biddeford is famous for its unusual setting – and the food served here lives up to any hype.
+The cheeseburger, with Cheddar, iceberg lettuce, pickles, mayo, and mustard, is particularly good, and a go-to for many loyal customers.

 Maryland: Abbey Burger Bistro, Baltimore and Ocean City

-Abbey Burger Bistro has four locations in Maryland – three in Baltimore and one in Ocean City – so there’s almost no excuse not to try it.
-People love the wide variety of burgers on offer as well as the unusual flavours.
-There's a Spicy Korean Duck Burger, Southwest Bison Burger and Blackened Shrimp Burger to name but a few.
+Abbey Burger Bistro has four locations in Maryland – three in Baltimore and one in Ocean City – so there’s almost no excuse not to try their burgers.
+People love the wide variety of options on offer as well as the unusual flavors, which include peanut butter, Southwest bison, and blackened shrimp, to name just a few.
 The build-your-own option is popular too.

 Massachusetts: KKatie’s Burger Bar, Plymouth, Marshfield and Hyannis